IIIF/cookbook-recipes/recipe/0140-multiple-geo-assertion/index.md

 {: .line-numbers data-download-link data-download-link-label="Download me" data-src="canvasAndService.json" }
 ```json
 ```
 **NOTE:** This GeoJSON had to type itself as a "Feature" inside its own `properties` field.
-This is because `type` is a [required key descriptor] for a service(https://iiif.io/api/presentation/3.0/#service), a collision between IIIF Presentation API 3 and GeoJSON standards.
+This is because `type` is a [required key descriptor for a service](https://iiif.io/api/presentation/3.0/#service), a collision between IIIF Presentation API 3 and GeoJSON standards.
 A consequence is that a FeatureCollection must not be returned by the service.
 FeatureCollections [must not have properties](https://tools.ietf.org/html/rfc7946#section-7.1).
 There would be no way to reconcile the `type` collision.
 It is paramount the service return an array of Features here instead of a FeatureCollection.

 # [Presentation API 2](https://iiif.io/api/presentation/2.1/)